This gentle practice helps me regulate pain, stress & overwhelm

 Consistency: Regular tapping practice can be very helpful.
 Setting aside some time each day for EFT, can encourage you to naturally reach for the tool when you’re flaring or in periods of heightened stress.

-Guided Tapping: Working with an EFT practitioner or coach might help you understand things better and make your tapping practice more tailored to you.
+Guided Tapping: Working with an EFT practitioner or coach can help you dive deeper into self-reflection and personal discovery.

 Have you tried EFT tapping before?
 I’d love to hear your experience!